Got a question or want to discuss how we can help with your house sale? Call us 24/7 anytime

 How to Respond to Gazundering

-• Reconfirm your home's value with your agent to see if the new offer still aligns with the market.
+• Recheck your property’s market value to see if the new offer is still reasonable

 Expert advice from our property expert Paul Gibbens: